Resource Center / Resource Articles / Global AI Governance Law and Policy: Canada

 Approach to regulation

-Similar to the EU, Canada's approach to legislating AI seeks to balance protecting rights with fostering innovation.
-The AIDA aims to regulate trade "by establishing common requirements, applicable across Canada, for the design, development, and use of (AI) systems" and to avoid harm by prohibiting certain conduct in relation to AI systems with a specific focus on "high-impact systems."
+Similar to the EU, Canada's approach to legislating AI sought to balance protecting rights with fostering innovation.
+The AIDA aimed to regulate trade "by establishing common requirements, applicable across Canada, for the design, development, and use of (AI systems)" and to avoid harm by prohibiting certain conduct in relation to AI systems with a specific focus on "high-impact systems."

-At this time the AIDA does not ban certain AI uses outright, as the EU AI Act does.
-Instead, it classifies AI systems into high-impact categories, imposing stricter risk management, transparency obligations and accountability frameworks for those who make such systems available.
+The AIDA did not outright ban certain AI uses, as the EU AI Act does.
+Instead, it classified AI systems into high-impact categories, imposing stricter risk management, transparency obligations and accountability frameworks for those who make such systems available.

 • expand_more